ocaml/v2.ocaml.org/site/learn/faq.md

 #### How to define two sum types that share constructor names?

-Generally speaking you cannot.
+Since OCaml 4.02, constructors are automatically disambiguated based on arity.
+For example, in `type a = A;; type b = A of int;; A(1)`, `A` has the type `a` even though its constructor is shadowed.
+However, this disambiguation may produce extremely surprising results (think of `type x = true of bool;; true true;;`, so one may consider avoiding the problem entirely.

+Generally speaking, sharing names between two constructors is not possible.
 As for all other names, you must use distinct name constructors.
 However, you can define the two types in two different name spaces, i.e. into two different modules.
 As for labels discussed above, you obtain constructors that can be qualified by their